AVSystem/developer-zone/docs/academy/module1.md

     Other Objects have multiple Instances.
 Examples of such Objects include the Object that manages connections to LwM2M Servers as multiple LwM2M Servers can be configured.
 Devices can also use Object Instances when using multiple SIMs with different APN profiles.
 When devices contain multiple identical sensors, Object Instances are used to distinguish the different sensors.

 * **Resources** - Object Instances have one or multiple Resources.
 Resources can be represented as certain data types such as string, integer, Boolean, or float.
-For example, the “Device” Object has multiple resources such as the *manufacturer*, *serial number*, and *firmware version*.
-The “Location” Object has the resources' *latitude, longitude*, and *altitude*.
+For example, the “Device” Object has multiple Resources such as the *manufacturer*, *serial number*, and *firmware version*.
+The “Location” Object has the Resources' *latitude, longitude*, and *altitude*.

 ![LwM2M data format](images/module1_data-format.png)

-*  **Resource Instances** - In some cases, resources have multiple resource instances.
+*  **Resource Instances** - In some cases, Resources have multiple Resource Instances which turns the language into a four-level tree.
 For example: Device Object `/3` includes Resource `/6`: Available Power Sources.
 The different Resource Instances describe the different power sources:

     `0`: DC power